Spot CORE VNC¶

 sudo apt install tigervnc-standalone-server tigervnc-common tigervnc-xorg-extension tigervnc-viewer

-If the user has not setup a VNC password, please see the earlier instructions on how to create a vnc password.
+If the user has not set up a VNC password, please see the earlier instructions on how to create a vnc password.

-Prepare vncserver¶
+Prepare vncserver

-To configure the XFCE desktop, create a xstartup file in ~/.vnc/xstartup
+To configure the GNOME desktop, create a xstartup file in ~/.vnc/xstartup and add the following contents.

 #!/bin/sh